choru-k/React-Native-Tips/How_to_upload_photo,file_in react-native/README.md

 If you wanted to upload photo/file in react-native, almostly you have found many library such as [react-native-uploader](https://github.com/aroth/react-native-uploader) , [react-native-file-upload](https://github.com/booxood/react-native-file-upload).
 But I think easiest way is this post, not use library, not write native code, and anybody can understand.

 # Index
- - use fetch
+- Use fetch
 - How can I get photo from gallery?
 - How can I add progress?
 - Sample (server, photoGallery, imageUpload)
 - Add progress using fetch
+- Use other network libraries

 # use fetch